Is it a good idea to buy a transportation insurance? Are you covered, if you do not have one? Here you will find all the answers.

 When you look at the shipping industry from a larger and more collective perspective, you see that because people are not fully covered in case of damages or loss the transport itself actually becomes cheaper, which is a good thing.
 When a freight forwarder does not carry all the risks involved, he/she is able to keep the price down, which means it becomes cheaper for you to import goods from i.e. China.
 Another reason for this is that the profit of a freight forwarder on any given transport equals only a fraction of the value of the goods shipped.
 If a freight forwarder should be held accountable for all damages and loss, prices would have to be raised significantly.

 So, when we once in a while get these types of questions:

-“You do have a transportation insurance that coveres, if something happens to my goods, right?”
+“You do have transportation insurance that covers, if something happens to my goods, right?”

 “When somebody transports other people’s things and damage them, then one should fully replace them.
 That’s only fair, right?”

-In these cases, we unfortunately have to say, you are not automatically covered, like it says above.
-If that would be the case then the price for the transport would be so much more expensive.
+In these cases, we, unfortunately, have to say, you are not automatically covered as it says above.
+If that would be the case then the price of the transport would be so much more expensive.